 This is key!
 You need to be where your competition is, and you need to be better.
-The top places to advertise your junk removal business are: Google Ads, Yelp, Home Adviser, Craigslist, Facebook, Instagram, Yard signs, and Truck graphics.
-In addition, make professional business cards to give out, you never know when you might run into a customer.
+The top places to advertise your junk removal business are Google Ads, Yelp, Home Advisor, Craigslist, Facebook, Instagram, Yard signs, and Truck graphics.
+In addition, make professional business cards to give out; you never know when you might run into a customer.
 Finally, get your junk removal business listed in local directories and start asking your customers for reviews on sites like Yelp and Angie’s List.

 Why would customers choose you?
 Do you promise to arrive within 24 hours of the call?
-Or maybe you will offer returning customers a discount?
+Or maybe you will offer to return customers a discount?
 Get known for something, and then advertise it.
 This will help you stand out.

 Want to learn more about how junk removal business software can help to grow your business?
 Book a free demo of Workiz to help you get started on the right foot!